Wrong Reasons

 Wrong Reasons is a 2022 thriller film starring Liv Roush, Kevin Smith and Ralph Garman.

-Wrong Reasons director John Roush toured throughout the United States promoting the film in January 2023.
+Wrong Reasons director Josh Roush toured throughout the United States promoting the film in January 2023.

-The film was distributed by MVD Entertainment Group.
+The film was distributed in North America by MVD Entertainment Group and in New Zealand, Australia, and Europe by Bounty Entertainment.

 Plot

 A masked man kidnaps a punk rock singer and triggers a police investigation and media circus.